lardawge/carrierwave_backgrounder/README.md

 store_in_background :avatar
 ```

-Add a column to the model you want to background which will store the temp file location:
+Add a column to the model which will store the temp file location:

 ```ruby
 add_column :users, :avatar_tmp, :string